7 Temasek Boulevard, #12-07 Suntec Tower One, Singapore 038987martin@prosecsingapore.com · +65 8898 4830

 Map the obligation

-Identify whether the matter affects ACRA filings, IRAS tax returns, GST, company registers, board approval, shareholder approval or banking records.
+First identify whether the issue affects ACRA 申报s, IRAS tax reporting, GST, company registers, board approvals, shareholder approvals, banking records or commercial contracts.

 Check the current record